guillaumeevin/pynonstationarygev/README.md

 **2. Install required python packages in a virtualenv**

-This project relies on Python3.6, if you do not have it, install it and rely on this python for the following.
+This project relies on Python3.7, if you do not have it, install it and rely on this python version for the following.

+This project only requires to install R with a version >= 4.0 (R 4.2.1 was used to test everything)

+To create this virtualenv from the requirements.txt files, you can either use:

-You can use the integrated tool of the pycharm IDE to create this virtualenv from the requirements.txt files
+-the integrated tool of the pycharm IDE

-or you can use the following command in a terminal located at the root of the project:
+-or the following command in a terminal located at the root of the project:

 $ virtualenv <env_name>